asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 One of the major problems with this approach is that once a feature gets assigned to multiple agile teams it quickly becomes a waterfall, Big Design Up Front (BDUF) project.
-In order to coordinate across teams project plans are made, designs are determined, deadlines are committed to, etc.
-The benefits of iterating on features is quickly forgotten in favor of delivering a large, cross-agile team feature "correctly" the first time.
+In order to coordinate across teams project plans are made, designs are determined, deadlines are committed to, etc. The benefits of iterating on features is quickly forgotten in favor of delivering a large, cross-agile team feature "correctly" the first time.

 #### No Experts

 Another concern is that these cross-team projects have no experts as the expertise is spread across multiple teams.
-There should be one team, who are experts in their area work.
+There should be one team, who are experts in their area of work.
 When expertise is split across multiple teams:

 * All system changes need to include input from every team
 * Incorrect features get implemented